midorikocak/nanoauth/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-Nano is a very very tiny php library that allows you to create very fast rest APIs.
+Nano Auth is a small library that allows you to create authentication for your apps.

-Think it's like Slim but if Slim is slim, Nano is anorexic.

 ## Requirements